Site Search

 Figure 2: LT3070-1 circuit example

-In systems where switching regulators cannot be used on the same board, a circuit configuration like the LT3070-1 cannot be used.
+In systems where a switching regulator cannot be used on the same board, a circuit configuration like the LT3070-1 mentioned above cannot be used.

-In such cases, it is necessary to consider a parallel configuration of linear regulators.
+In such cases, you should consider using a parallel configuration of linear regulators.

-The problem with paralleling is balancing the output currents of the paralleled linear regulators.
+When connecting in parallel, the problem is how to balance the output current of the linear regulators connected in parallel.
 One way to balance the output current is to use a "ballast resistor" at the output of the linear regulator.
-In general, to improve the balance, it is necessary to increase the ballast resistance, but this has the side effect of worsening the load regulation.
-This trade-off relationship increases the difficulty of designing parallel connections.
+Generally, to improve the balance, the ballast resistor must be made larger, but this has the side effect of worsening the load regulation.
+This trade-off relationship makes it more difficult to design a parallel connection.

 LT3080-1 with integrated ballast resistor